garymarkfuller/warboel/Planets.md

 - This planet has an average surface temperature of around 20 degrees celsius.
 - This planet has a larger percentage of water than the other planet and experiences more temperature and weather variation.
 - Denizens of this planet are slender, with longer limbs and darker skin, and have superior daytime vision.
+- Diets on this planet are heavily focused on fruit and vegetables that hydrate the inhabitants.

 ## Planet 2